-Emergency equipment and medicines were available as described in recognised guidance.
+Most emergency equipment and medicines were available as described in recognised guidance.
+However on the day of our inspection there was no paediatric mask and the adult mask needed replacing.
+These were both ordered on the day of our inspection.
 Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.